: Well, Miss Devereaux! And how is the fairest flower of the South? Diana

 - Melanie Hamilton (Bonne Belle) and Scarlett O'Hara (Mauvais Belle) in Gone with the Wind.

-- Daisy Buchanan in The Great Gatsby is a Western Belle.
+- Daisy Buchanan and Jordan Baker in The Great Gatsby are Western Belles.

 - Mary Johnson of Fellow Travelers.
 She's rich, from New Orleans, and well-educated for the time period (McCarthy-era Washington).
 She's also strong-willed and independent, and like so many of the belles on this page, that gets her into trouble.